google-research-datasets/egotempo/README.md

 ## 🚀 Quickstart

-All steps are integrated into a single Jupyter notebook for ease of use:
+All steps are integrated into a single Jupyter notebook (`gemini_eval.ipynb`) for ease of use:

 1. **Download** the full Ego4D videos and **trim** them into clips based on QA timestamps.
 2. **Run inference** using the Gemini API on the selected dataset.